eddielegg-jm/auth0-poc/app/AUTH0_CHECKLIST.md

 4. ☐ Enter **Display Name** (e.g., "Company One")
 5. ☐ Click **Create**
 6. ☐ Copy **Organization ID** (starts with `org_`)
-7. ☐ Add to `src/lib/config/auth0.ts` in `emailDomainToOrganization` mapping

 ### Configure Organization Connections:
-8. ☐ Go to organization's **Connections** tab
+7. ☐ Go to organization's **Connections** tab
-9. ☐ Click **Enable Connections**
+8. ☐ Click **Enable Connections**
-10. ☐ Select your Identity Provider (Google, Microsoft, etc.)
+9. ☐ Select your Identity Provider (Google, Microsoft, etc.)
-11. ☐ Click **Enable**
+10. ☐ Click **Enable**

+### Configure Email Domains (for Auto-Detection):
+11. ☐ Go to organization's **Settings** tab
+12. ☐ Under **Email Domains**, add the email domains for this organization (e.g., `company1.com`)
+13. ☐ This allows Auth0 to automatically route users to the correct organization based on their email
+14. ☐ No application-side configuration needed!

 ### Repeat for Additional Organizations:
-12. ☐ Create Organization 2
+15. ☐ Create Organization 2 with its email domains
-13. ☐ Create Organization 3
+16. ☐ Create Organization 3 with its email domains
-14. ☐ Configure connections for each
+17. ☐ Configure connections for each

 ## ☐ Step 3: Configure Identity Providers